sighupio/fury-kubernetes-dr/modules/gcp-velero/README.md

 # GCP Velero

-This terraform module provides an easy way to generate Velero required cloud resources (Bucket and Credentials) to backup kubernetes objects and trigger volume snapshots.
+This terraform module provides an easy way to generate Velero required cloud resources (Bucket and Credentials) to backup Kubernetes objects and trigger volume snapshots.

 ## Inputs